anton-mir/urantia/README.md

 Scripts to translate The Urantia Book with Chat GPT

+0. Get OpenAI Plus account

-1. Create ChatGPT4 session with Plus account and save the link to it
+1. Create here https://chat.openai.com/chat Model GPT-4 session with and save the direct link to it

 2. Insert link to script as _LINK_TO_CHAT_THREAD_

-3. Prepare _Doc1_eng.txt_ with lines to be translated
+3. Prepare _Doc1_eng.txt_ with lines to be translated, one paragraph per line

-4. Install selenium:
+4. Install selenium and maybe other dependencies:

 ```
 $ pip3 install selenium